vinhphuphan/Machine-Learning-Web-Application/README.md

 ### About the project

-<p><strong>A responsive modern style web application</strong> for machine learning tasks, including image classification, sentiment analysis, and named entity recognition (NER).
+<p>A responsive modern style web application for machine learning tasks, including image classification, sentiment analysis, and named entity recognition (NER).
 This app serves as a versatile starting point for developers keen on creating web applications with Flask, seamlessly integrating machine learning models, and delving into diverse natural language processing (NLP) tasks.</p>

 ### Links
 👉 Live Site URL: [Machine Learning Web Application](http://74.226.193.39/)